Vss109/ELECTRIC-VEHICLE-DATA-ANALYSIS/README.md

 # ELECTRIC-VEHICLE-DATA-ANALYSIS
 Analysis on EV using Tableau

-🚗⚡ Electric Vehicle Data Analysis – Tableau Dashboard
+# 🚗⚡ Electric Vehicle Data Analysis – Tableau Dashboard

-The goal of this project was to analyze the adoption and growth of Electric Vehicles (EVs) in the U.S. and identify key trends driving the clean energy transition.
-Using Tableau, I designed an interactive dashboard that enables users to explore EV data from multiple perspectives.

-Key Features of the Dashboard:

-📊 KPIs: Total EVs (1,50,422), Average Range (67.83 miles), BEVs vs PHEVs market share.

-📈 Trend Analysis: Growth of EV adoption by model year, highlighting a sharp rise after 2017.

-🌍 Geographic Analysis: State-wise distribution of EVs across the U.S.
+## 📌 Project Overview
+This project focuses on analyzing the adoption and growth of **Electric Vehicles (EVs)** across the United States using **Tableau**.
+The interactive dashboard provides insights into **total EVs, BEVs vs PHEVs market share, state-level adoption, top manufacturers, CAFV eligibility, and popular EV models**.

+The goal of this project is to transform raw EV data into **actionable insights** that highlight market trends, growth patterns, and the future of sustainable mobility.

+---

+## 🎯 Key Insights
+- Total EVs analyzed: **1,50,422**
+- Average Electric Range: **67.83 miles**
+- BEVs account for **77.6%**, while PHEVs account for **22.4%**
-🚘 Top Manufacturers: Tesla leads with 67% share, followed by Nissan, Chevrolet, and Ford.
+- Tesla dominates with **67% market share**, followed by Nissan, Chevrolet, and Ford

-🔄 CAFV Eligibility: Breakdown of EVs by Clean Alternative Fuel Vehicle eligibility.

-🏆 Popular Models: Tesla Model Y & Model 3 dominate EV registrations.

-Tools & Skills Used:

-Tableau → Dashboard design, KPIs, filters, maps, and charts

-Data Analysis → Trend, distribution, and categorical insights

-Storytelling → Transforming raw EV data into actionable insights

-Insights & Impact:

-Tesla’s dominance in the EV market is clear, with Model Y and Model 3 accounting for ~37% of all EVs.
+- **Tesla Model Y** and **Model 3** are the most popular EVs, together accounting for ~37% of total EVs

-EV adoption has accelerated post-2017, indicating growing consumer interest and policy support.
+- EV adoption surged post-2017, showing strong growth momentum

-State-level analysis shows which regions are leading in clean mobility.
+- State-level analysis shows high adoption in leading states

-CAFV eligibility highlights the role of policy incentives in EV adoption.

-This project demonstrates my ability to work with real-world datasets, create business-ready dashboards, and derive actionable insights for stakeholders in the automobile and energy sector.
+---

+## 🛠 Tools & Technologies
+- **Tableau** – Dashboard creation, visualization, and analysis
+- **Data Analysis** – Trend and distribution insights
+- **Geospatial Mapping** – State-wise EV distribution

+---

+## 🛠 Skills Demonstrated
+- Tableau
+- Data Visualization
+- Business Intelligence (BI)
+- Data Analysis
+- Data Storytelling
+- KPI Development
+- Geospatial Analysis
+- Dashboard Design

+---

+## 📂 Project Structure

+---

+## 📑 How to Use
+1. Open the Tableau Dashboard file (`.twbx` if you include it).
+2. Explore insights using filters such as **State**, **CAFV eligibility**, and **Top N manufacturers/models**.
+3. Interact with KPIs, charts, and maps for a detailed view of EV adoption.

+---

+## 📈 Future Improvements
+- Add time series forecasting for EV adoption.
+- Include charging infrastructure analysis.
+- Expand dashboard with EV sales by year and price trends.

+---

+## 📎 Dataset
+*( Kaggle: elecric vehicle dataset )*

+---